Song-BX/Integrated-stochastic-optimisation-for-green-machine-tool-remanufacturing/README.md

 - `data/results/stage11/tables/`
 - `data/results/stage11/figures/`

-## Manuscript files

-The current manuscript draft and Supplementary Information are in `manuscript/`:

-- `ijpr_outline_methods.tex`
-- `ijpr_outline_methods.pdf`
-- `ijpr_supplementary_information.tex`
-- `ijpr_supplementary_information.pdf`
-- `references.bib`

-The manuscript narrative should be read with the following interpretation:

-- Stage 3 and Stage 4 show active recovered-core acceptance and old-part route selection.
-- Stage 5 and Stage 6 show conservative procurement/backlog fallback under
-  stricter reliability, CVaR and selective-assembly screening.
-- Zero environmental or assembly-quality objective coordinates in Pareto tables are optimisation-coordinate values, not literal zero physical impact or zero quality loss.
-- Stage 10 pair-carbon and shared-capacity outputs are strengthening and supplementary evidence, not replacements for the main Stage 6-8 model.

 ## Data and GitHub upload notes

 The repository includes generated input data and result files.
 Some CSV/JSON